balasaikshirsagar/balasaikshirsagar/README.md

 - 👋 Hi, I’m @balasaikshirsagar
 - 👀 I’m interested in coding especially in Java and python as I always like features of object oriented programming.
-- 🌱 I’m currently learning Mysql and advanced python for data science
 - 💞️ I’m looking to collaborate on projects of data science
 - 📫 How to reach me @balasaikshirsagar@gmail.com